ticean/magento-shell-tools/README.md

 The Tools
 -------------------

- - *cache*: All functionality that exists in the admin cache management panel.
+ - **cache**: All functionality that exists in the admin cache management panel.
 Plus some more!
    Really useful in deployment scripts.
  - More to be added...
-         I

 Usage
 -------------------